Detroit Tigers' Miguel Cabrera passes Babe Ruth on MLB's all-time hits leaderboard

 At some point, Cabrera is likely to join Ruth in the Hall of Fame.
 For now, he continues his chase for 3,000 hits and 500 home runs.

+OPINION: As Pujols aged, baseball got younger - and Angels paid the price

-SEIDEL: Miguel Cabrera's chase of history is something we haven't seen often in Detroit
+SEIDEL: Cabrera's chase of history is something we haven't seen often in Detroit

 Here are the players Cabrera must pass en route to meeting Roberto Clemente at 3,000 hits: Mel Ott (2,876), Omar Vizquel (2,877), Frankie Frisch (2,880), Zack Wheat (2,884), Al Simmons (2,927), Rogers Hornsby (2,930), Willie Keeler (2,932), Barry Bonds (2,935), Jake Beckley (2,938), Frank Robinson (2,943), Sam Crawford (2,961) and Sam Rice (2,987).